ROCm/ROCgdb/README-ROCM.md

 - ``<prefix>/bin/rocgdb``

 To execute ROCgdb, the ROCdbgapi library and its dependent ROCcomgr library must be installed.
-These can be installed as part of the ROCm release by the ``rocm-dbgapi`` package:
+These can be installed as part of the AMD ROCm release by the ``rocm-dbgapi`` package:

 - ``librocm-dbgapi.so.0``